theresaswayne/imagej-plugins/readme_stereology.md

 Use Fiji or plain ImageJ.

 1. Open the Batch Macro command (`Process > Macro...`).
 2. Set the `Input` folder to the folder containing the images you want to process.
 All files in the folder will be processed.
-1. Set the `Output` folder to a *different* folder where the results will be saved.
+1. Set the `Output` folder to a *different* folder where you would like the results to be saved.
 1. Click `Open` and select the .txt file.
-1. Click Process.
+1. Click `Process`.

+## Sample workflow

+Here is one way to use these scripts.

+1. Open a slide scanner image using [VSI Reader](http://biop.epfl.ch/TOOL_VSI_Reader.html), and create a grid of ROIs.
+1. Use `random_ROI.py` to select a subset of the tissue for analysis.
+1. Use `batch apply grid.txt` to overlay a non-destructive counting grid on the set of images.
+1. During counting, if you have a large area containing many points, use `cross_count.ijm` to count black crosses within the area.

+## Limitations

+* To change the number of fields or grid characteristics you need to edit the scripts.
+* Cross counting works only with black crosses, and assumes there is no black in the image.

 ## Disclaimer